 Sometime in 2020, strange, savage creatures that hunt based on hearing have almost wiped out humanity.
 This is true even for the Abbott family.
 The father Lee (John Krasinski), the mother Evelyn (Emily Blunt), and their children, deaf daughter Regan (Millicent Simmonds) and son Marcus (Noah Jupe) are still reeling from the death of the young Abbott son who was killed by the creatures.

-Over a year later, Lee tries to teach his family how to survive in this new world where they can make no noise or risk a sudden and brutal death.
+Over a year later, Lee tries to teach his family how to survive in this new world where they can make no noise or risk sudden and brutal death.
 With Evelyn pregnant, Lee works overtime to secure his family’s safety.

 One of the best aspects of the movie is the emphasis on family.
 As the Lee family goes through this life, they have hurts, desires, but more also the need to survive as one family.
+It another refreshing thing about the story.
+No dead beat dads or over-bearing mothers, just a family working together for survival.

 FAVORITE QUOTE: He’ll come for us.